 Create a Calendar

-Calendars are a great tool that have been updated with the use of technology.
-You can view calendars on computers, tablets and smartphones.
+Calendars are a great tool that has been updated with the use of technology.
+You can view calendars on computers, tablets, and smartphones.
 Various calendars can be made for work tasks, meetings, personal errands, and even travel.
 They can be shared with others and categorized with different colors and most calendars will send reminders of when a task, or meeting is coming up.

 Eliminate Productivity Destroyers

 Disorganization, poor planning, and procrastination are some of the biggest productivity destroyers.
-Disorganization is a huge time wasters.
+Disorganization is a huge time waster.
 It causes stress which can lead to more disorganization and more stress.
 You can break this cycle by organizing your work.
 Use folders to organize files on your computer to store them in easy to find places.
 Label and color code folders on your desk and in the file cabinets.
 Plan your day wisely and plan ahead.
 Make sure your plans are also realistic and you don’t set yourself up for failure by scheduling an overwhelming amount of tasks.
-Also avoid procrastination.
+Also, avoid procrastination.
 Waiting until the last minute is stressful and unproductive.
 Try and tackle jobs you don’t like ahead of time so you can be done with them and focus on other things.

 Sometimes we are in such a hurry, when a supervisor, manager, or client asks us to take on a task, we automatically assume it is urgent and important and drop everything we are doing to complete it.
 When in reality, that may not be the case at all.
 Stop putting out fires and clarify the urgency and create a real deadline.
 Ask questions like: